Here's a thought experiment that'll blow your mind (premise of which comes from Tony Robbins):

 Models and worldly wisdom

 My farts smell like a dead animal.
 Whatever.
 Farts smell bad.
-If my farts smelled like peaches, you'd be all sorts of confused because the models around flatulence you have don't allow for fruity farting.
+If my farts smelled like peaches, you'd be all sorts of confused because the models you have about flatulence don't allow for fruity farting.

 When talking flatulence, models seem silly.
 But the greatest breakthroughs throughout human history are nothing more than model makeovers.